FOREX-Yen off 9-month low vs dollar; euro eases

 recovered from a nine-month low against the dollar on

-in the long term, some believe the dollar may have limited scope
+the long term, some believe the dollar may have limited scope to

-to gain much above 82 yen short term, given the possibility of
+gain much above 82 yen short term, given the possibility of more

 The dollar's rise against the yen has tracked a widening